Code-Institute-Submissions/workout-world/README.md

   in my css file that i found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on Stack Overflow that fixed the problem.
 * Images don't work when deploying the website on github.
 Fixed this by changing the image filepaths from absolute to relative instead.
 ## Deployment
+### Deploy
+1. Log in to your github account.
+2. Find the desired repository and click on it.
+3. In the toolbar click on Settings.
+4. Scroll down until you get to GitHub Pages.
+5. Select the branch master and click save.
+6. The link is now avalible under GitHub Pages in the high-lighted green area.
+7. When clicking on the link you will access the website.
+### Run code locally
+1. Find the repository and click on it.
+2. Above all the files click on code next to the green gitpod button.
+3. Here you can choose to clone the repository or to download a zip-file that you can unpack and deply in a local environment.

 ## Credits